mohammadbtc100/courses/System Programming/Readme.md

-**System Programming**
+**System Programming**<br>
-**Each student is required to complete 3 coding exercises in Rust and upload the source codes and a report file from each of the three exercises to their personal GitHub account, then provide their account ID to the following representatives:**
+**@@Each student is required to complete 3 coding exercises in Rust and upload the source codes and a report file from each of the three exercises to their personal GitHub account, then provide their account ID to the following representatives:**
 1. Ms. Masoumeh Faraj

 The course exam is worth 20 points.